|How the South Coast Shopper Works for You

 The South Coast Shopper is a free publication with a weekly circulation of 18,000 copies that are picked up each Thursday at many of the local businesses on the Southern Oregon Coast.

-~ Cathlene Ripley, 13 years in the community and 2 years as Graphics Design supervisor, after 5 years on Graphics Design staff for The South Coast Shopper.
+~ Cathlene Ripley, 16 years in the community and 5 years as Graphic Design supervisor, after 5 years on Graphics Design staff for The South Coast Shopper.

-~ Britney Scheidemantel, a Coos County native, 10 years as Office Secretary for The South Coast Shopper and has recently been promoted to Assistant Manager for the Classified Department..
+~ Britney Scheidemantel, a Coos County native, 10 years as Office Secretary for The South Coast Shopper and has been Assistant Manager for the Classified Department for 3 years.

 WHAT MAKES A WEEKLY PUBLICATION STRONGER THAN A DAILY